Omnidirectional type inference for ML: principality any way: Implementation

+During solving, we track a set of \emph{guards} for each type variable.
+Each guard indicates that the variable is captured by a suspended constraint, and may therefore be updated when that constraint is discharged.
+At generalization time, these guards conservatively approximate whether a variable may be updated in the future.
+Variables with at least one guard are partially generalized (\textbf{PG}); those without guards are fully generalized (\textbf{G}).

-When an instance is taken from a partial generic, we retain a forward reference from the partial generic (\textbf{PG}) to the instance.
-This enables the generic to notify the instance that it has been updated, propagating the updated type structure to all instances.
+When an instance is taken from a partially generalized variable $\tv$ (\textbf{PG}), we retain a forward reference from $\tv$ to the instance $\tvb$.
+This enables $\tv$ to notify $\tvb$ if it is later updated, at which point~$\tv$ becomes a partial instance (\textbf{PI}) and propagates its updates to $\tvb$ (and to its other instances).
 This mirrors, in reverse, the way our formalized solver uses incremental instantiation constraints to track copies.
-In addition, the instance remains guarded by the partial generic until the latter is either lowered or fully generalized.
+In addition, the instance $\tvb$ remains guarded by $\tv$ until the latter is either lowered or fully generalized.

 Once a suspended match constraint is solved, it removes the guards it introduced.
-This may enable previously partial generics to become fully generalizable.
-Conversely, if a partially generalized variable is lowered (\eg by \Rule{S-Exists-Lower}), it must be unified with all its instances.
+This may enable previously partially generalized variables $\tv$ (\textbf{PG}) to become fully generalized (\textbf{G}).
+Conversely, if a partially generalized variable $\tv$ is lowered (\eg by \Rule{S-Exists-Lower}), becoming an instance (\textbf{PI} or \textbf{I}), it is unified with all its instances $\tvbs$ obtained via its forward references.

 \paragraph{Lazy generalization}

 Repeatedly generalizing a region after every update is expensive.
 Instead we generalize on demand.
 We mark regions as ``stale'' when they may require re-generalization.
 When an instance is taken, we re-generalize the stale descendants of the region in the region tree.